CarolLuca/LegalNERo/README.md

   * [Training the named entity recognizer](#training-the-named-entity-recognizer)

 ## News
+* Stage 1 is in development.
+It is postponed until 04/21/2021.
-* Stage 1 is coming pretty soon.
-It will come with the ability of running on longer texts with decent prf-values.
+* Stage 1 will come with the ability of running on longer texts with decent prf-values.
 * After Stage 1's arrival, it will be an easier way of using the model coded in this project.

 ## Preview